silx-kit/h5web/packages/h5wasm/README.md

 Check out [this code sandbox](https://codesandbox.io/s/h5web-h5wasm-77j67x) for a demonstration of how to set up `@h5web/h5wasm` and use the `H5WasmProvider`.

+## Prerequisites

+The `react` dependency must be installed in your project.
+Note that as of version 10, `@h5web/h5wasm` requires **React 18**.

+This package supports TypeScript out of the box without the need to install a separate `@types/` package.

 ## Getting started 🚀

 ```bash